CodePartnersMD/MD301-guide/curriculum/03-flexbox-templating/LAB.md

 #### How are we implementing it?

-- Add a detail view which will display the image in a larger size in the center of the screen with a grey background.
+- Add a detail view which will display the image in a larger size in the center of the screen with a colored background.
 - The description should be shown now, as well.
-- When the user clicks off of the image, return to the column view.
+- When the user clicks off of the image, return to the grid view.

 ## Stretch Goals